tinalabs/react-tinacms-i18n/README.md

 </p>
 ```

-it also works with nested data
+It also works with nested data

 ```tsx
 import { useTranslation } from '@tinacms/react-tinacms-localization';